Artist: Black Francis

 “It could be described as Pixies without the punk – sorry, Frank, but it’d be remiss not to compare and contrast”

 So listen to a goddamn Pixies album, dude.
-There are five out there to choose from, but before you go thumbing the LPs, lend me an ear.
-This is a teachable moment, John.
-To me it’s a limp gripe hounding a musician for not re-recording stuff his band made famous 20 years ago.
+You have five you can choose from, but before you go thumbing the LPs, lend me an ear for a teachable moment.
+To me it’s a limp gripe to hound a musician for not re-recording stuff his band made famous 20 years ago.
 Since half a trillion bands have woven Pixies into their DNA, maybe the lead singer wants to make something different.
-If he didn’t yelp enough over a plunking bass line for your taste, I think it says more about you than it does about him, and half this review was a transcript of you moaning about that rod up your butt.
-When you finally stop for breath, you drop a quick gripe or two about Black not being punk enough:
+If he didn’t yelp enough over a plunking bass line for your taste, I think it says more about you than it does about him, and half this review was a transcript of you moaning about your obvious nostalgia.
+When you finally stop for breath, you drop a quick complaint or two about Black not being punk enough:

 “without a manifesto of punk-experimental malintent in hand, is nothing short of a torturous tease.”